Heat Advisory issued for Capitol Reef National Park and Vicinity, Castle Country by NWS - NewsBreak

 weather.gov

-Effective: 2022-09-07 19:40:00 PDT Expires: 2022-09-07 20:00:00 PDT Urgency: Expected Severity: Moderate Certainty: Likely Target Area: Southeastern Elko County EXCESSIVE HEAT WARNING WILL EXPIRE AT 8 PM PDT THIS EVENING A dry cold front is moving through our area tonight and while temperatures will remain above average, they will fall below criteria levels and the warning will be allowed to expire on time.
+Effective: 2022-09-08 19:47:00 PDT Expires: 2022-09-08 20:00:00 PDT Urgency: Expected Severity: Moderate Certainty: Likely Target Area: Cadiz Basin; Death Valley National Park; Eastern Mojave Desert, Including the Mojave National Preserve; Morongo Basin; Owens Valley; Western Mojave Desert EXCESSIVE HEAT WARNING WILL EXPIRE AT 8 PM PDT THIS EVENING With increasing moisture and cloud cover moving in tomorrow...the excessive heat warning will be allowed to expire.

 IN THIS ARTICLE